NuclearInstruments/SCISDK/docs/oscilloscope.md

 - <b> digital </b> trigger the acquisition when the selected digital channel transitions from 0 to 1 or from 1 to 0.
 The polarity of the trigger can be set with the trigger_polarity parameter.
 The channel is selected with the trigger_channel parameter.

 - <b> ext </b> trigger the acquisition when the external trigger is received.
-The external trigger is applied to the START input on the SciCompiler block
+The external trigger is applied to the START input on the Sci-Compiler block

 ### Acquisition Modes
 Following acquisition modes are available: